maxtkc/mvths-wiki/docs/013-challenge-review.rst

 Complete the following six challenges.

 #.
-Program an LED to flash with 1.5 seconds on and .5 seconds off.
+Program an LED to flash with a rate of 1.5 seconds on and .5 seconds off.

    TEACHER CHECK \_\_\_\_\_

 #.
-Program an LED to flash with .5 seconds on and 1.5 seconds off.
+Program an LED to flash with a rate of .5 seconds on and 1.5 seconds off.

    TEACHER CHECK \_\_\_\_\_